GDQuest/website/content/open-source/guides/learn-godot/developer/index.md

 The [previous part]({{< ref "open-source/guides/learn-godot/beginner/index.md" >}}) in this series [Learn to Make Games with Godot: Beginner Edition]({{< ref "open-source/guides/learn-godot/beginner/index.md" >}}) explores basic resources for the enthusiasts out there that want to understand how to use the Godot game engine, starting from the very beginning.

-## Contributing to This Document
+## Contributing to this document

-If you want to contribute to this document please read and follow our [Contributing to Learn to Make Games with Godot Guidelines]({{< ref "open-source/guidelines/contributing-to-learn-godot/index.md" >}}).
-Your support is very appreciated.
-Please help us improve our quality for everyone!
+If you want to contribute to this document please read and follow our [contributor's guide]({{< ref "open-source/guidelines/contributing-to-learn-godot/index.md" >}}).
+Your help is much appreciated.

+## Support GDQuest

+If you want to go further with game creation and support our work, check out our [game creation courses](https://gdquest.mavenseed.com/).

+To keep up to date with news from us, [follow GDQuest on Twitter](https://twitter.com/NathanGDQuest).